Because you didn’t just wander into Christianity. God wants you.

 And no, it’s not an entirely one-sided relationship:

-- “Those invited, he also justified”: God invites us to salvation, and our proper response is to trust in him.
-Based on that faith,
+- “Whom he called, these he also justified”: God invites us to salvation, and our proper response is to trust in him.
+Based on this faith,

-God justifies us —he makes things right so we can have a relationship with him. - “Those justified, he also glorified”: Now in right standing with God, our proper response is to do the good works he prearranged for us to do.
+God justifies us —he makes things right so we can have a relationship with him. - “Whom he justified, these he also glorified”: Now in right standing with God, our proper response is to do the good works he prearranged for us to do.

 Ep 2.10 Based on that obedience, God glorifies us.